speps/speps.github.io/content/articles/torus-trooper-part4.md

 }
 ```

 However, during gameplay there are class instances that will live beyond the scope of a method and will need cleaning up once ununsed (eg. bullets or enemies).
-Ideally, we'd want the GC to take care of that for us but D doesn't really have a GC unless you use the `druntime` code.
-Best we can do do here is reuse memory as much as we can and identify which parts still need allocations.
+Ideally, the GC would take care of that but D doesn't really have a GC unless you use the `druntime` code.
+Best here is to reuse memory as much as possible and identify which parts still need allocations.

 This is an area that probably needs more attention as it currently leaks memory but it's still possible to play through the game multiple times before it's an issue.
 Help would be appreciated on a solution, possibly making a very basic GC would be good but an easier way would just be to make a pool of most things that can be reused (some classes already did that but only for game stuff).